 PROBLEM CAUSE The turntable will not turn.
+You have turned off the turntable.
 The turntable is not correctly in place.
-It should be correct-side up and sitting firmly on the center shaft. • The support is not operating correctly.
+It should be correct-side up and sitting firmly on the center shaft.
+The support is not operating correctly.
 Remove the turntable and restart the oven.
 If the support still does not move, call an authorized service technician for repair.
 Cooking without the turntable can give you poor results.